San Francisco United Democratic Club

 Section 6.
 Board Procedure and Action

-- The Board shall have the power to amend the Policy and Procedures Manual, adopt such resolutions as may be in order, and take such actions as may be appropriate and consistent with these Bylaws.
+- The Board shall have the power to amend the Policies and Procedures Manual, adopt such resolutions as may be in order, and take such actions as may be appropriate and consistent with these Bylaws.

 - The Board may issue endorsements of non-ballot issues.
 This is open but not limited to endorsements of other clubs or organizations, policy positions, pending votes before local, state or federal legislative bodies, and community events by at least a fifty percent plus one vote majority.